Below are answers to some of our most commonly asked questions, organized by the following topics:

 Are grades in the pre-program courses used in admissions decisions?

 Yes.
 We would like to know the grades of any courses you take to prepare for the MFE, and we will look at grades you get in our pre-program courses as well.

 Do you have to be a UC Berkeley student to take the pre-program courses?

 No, the pre-program courses are open to everyone.
 They are open enrollment courses, so you do not need to fill out any applications with the University.
 Because they are not part of the MFE degree program, you cannot get financial aid, student housing, or student visas related to your attendance in the courses.
 They are strictly courses to prepare you for the MFE program.
 You will receive grades and certificates of completion, but they will not be part of your UC Berkeley transcript.

 Pre-program course cost information can be found here.

-If I am a hold or waitlist applicant, am I entitled to the MFE student discount?
+If I am a waitlist applicant, am I entitled to the MFE student discount?

 No, however, if you are offered admission after you have registered for the pre-program courses, we will refund the difference between the student rate and the regular rate.